ovska/FlameCsv/docs/docs/configuration.md

 The string delimiter is configured with @"FlameCsv.CsvOptions`1.Quote?displayProperty=nameWithType".
 The default value is `"` (double-quote).
 CSV fields wrapped in quotes (also referred to as strings) can contain otherwise special characters such as delimiters.
 A quote inside a string is escaped with another quote, e.g. `"James ""007"" Bond"`.

 ### Newline
 The record separator is configured with @"FlameCsv.CsvOptions`1.Newline?displayProperty=nameWithType".
 The default value is `\r\n`.
-FlameCSV is lenient when parsing newlines, and a `\r\n`-configured reader can read only `\n` or `\r`.
+FlameCsv is lenient when parsing newlines, and a `\r\n`-configured reader can read only `\n` or `\r`.
 The value is used as-is when writing.
 If you know the data is always in a specific format, you can set the value to `\n` or `\r` to squeeze out an extra 1-2% of performance.
 You can use any custom newline as well, as long as it is 1 or 2 characters long, and does not contain two of the same character (such as `\r\r` or `\n\n`).

 ### Trimming
 The @"FlameCsv.CsvOptions`1.Trimming?displayProperty=nameWithType" property is used to configure whether spaces are trimmed from fields when reading.
 The default value is @"FlameCsv.Reading.CsvFieldTrimming.None?displayProperty=nameWithType".
 The flags-enum supports trimming leading and trailing spaces, or both.